 Contact Underwood Law Office Today

 A Richardson car accident lawyer from Underwood Law Office can fulfill several different duties when it comes to personal injury cases.
-Namely, they can act as your legal representative, negotiating with the other driver’s insurance company or defense team, as well as communicating with the judge and jury.
+Namely, they can act as your legal representative, negotiating with the other driver’s insurance company or defense team and communicating with the judge and jury.

 We handle personal injury cases on a contingency-fee-basis.
 This means there is nothing due upfront, and our clients do not pay our attorney fees unless and until they recover compensation via a settlement offer or court award.

-For a free consultation on your case with a representative of our team, call Underwood Law Office today at (972) 535-6377.
+For a free consultation on your case with a representative of our team, you can reach out to Underwood Law Office today.